A touch of Ireland: Creamy Colcannon soup with potato, cabbage and kale

 Creamy potato soup with cabbage

-2 tbsp oil suitable for frying
+about 6 servings2 tbsp oil suitable for frying

-300 g leek (about 1 mid-sized leek)
+300 g leek (about 1 large leek)

 300 g cabbage (1/4 to 1/3 cabbage, depending on its size)

-150 g kale
+150 g kale (frozen or fresh)

-1 kg potatoes of a mealy variety
+1 kg potatoes (I prefer a mealy variety that thickens the soup)

 1.4 l vegetable stock (or water + veg stock powder)